Part 3: What Happens to Vacation Homes in Divorce?

 • Exposed to unexpected tax consequences

-• Locked into joint ownership post-divorce
+• Locked into joint ownership after divorce

 • Dependent on inconsistent rental income